Palo Santo Ritual Kit

 This product is currently sold out.

-In crafting our Thoughtful Ritual Kit, I took aspects of my life that were important to me and developed a mini-ritual around the various elements of water, earth, wind, and fire.
-I hope you find the kit to be uplifting and inspirational.
+In crafting our Thoughtful Ritual Kit, we took important aspects of life and developed a mini-ritual around the various elements of water, earth, wind, and fire.
+We hope you find the kit to be uplifting and inspirational.

 Water: Represented in the oyster shell.
-A tribute to my home state of Louisiana.
+A tribute to Stanford's home state of Louisiana.

 Earth: Brought to the forefront with cypress essential oils and pink Himalayan sea salt.
 The cypress essential oils is anti-inflammatory and wonderfully calming.
 Pink Himalayan salt pulls in and collects negative energy.

 Fire: Burning the stick is the catalyst for the rest of the process.
-I find fire fascinating and watching the resinous wood catch fire is relaxing in its own way.
+Fire is fascinating and watching the resinous wood burn and smoke is relaxing in its own way.

 When your Palo Santo has burned through, you may take a handful of the salts and toss into a warm bath.

 Thoughtfully made by Old City Canning Co., Phila., PA

 Contains between 4-5 sticks of responsibly-sourced Palo Santo wood.